Resources

 Sarah Ardin Zsysbixfq0q Unsplash

 To accomplish this, it was agreed that it was necessary to provide information to care staff, in a simple format, which would help them to understand the person, taking into account their life experiences, values and attitudes, recognising the whole person not just their diagnosis.
-Relatives/Carers were involved in the development of 'Uniquely Me' and commented that it had given them the opportunity to participate and be involved in the care and that they felt more confident that their loved one would receive the appropriate care.
+Relatives/Carers were involved in the development of 'Uniquely Me' and commented that it had given them the opportunity to participate and be involved in their loved one's care and that they felt more confident that they would receive the appropriate care.
 Following the implementation of 'Uniquely Me' there was a reduction in the number of formal and informal complaints at ward level.

 If you think that 'Uniquely Me' is something that would improve the care experience for someone you know or would like more information, please contact us.